u-boot/u-boot/doc/develop/designprinciples.rst

 ^^^^^^^^^^^^^^

-U-Boot is a boot loader, but it is also a tool used for board bring-up, for production testing, and for other activities
+U-Boot is a boot loader, but it is also a tool used for board bring-up, for production testing, and for other activities.

 Keep it Portable
 ^^^^^^^^^^^^^^^^